Observability

 Log load balancer events Jump to heading

-Configure the events log type to send errors related to starting/stopping the load balancer, and related errors or warnings, to an external syslog server.
+Configure the events log type to send errors related to starting/stopping the load balancers, and related errors or warnings, to an external syslog server.

 Example: